Beyond Medications: Holistic Approaches to Taming Silent Panic Attacks

 • Disconnected from others, like, even though you know you're not really, it feels like you're by yourself anyway

-Some triggers for silent panic attacks include:
+Some specific triggers for silent panic attacks include:

 The challenge with silent panic attacks is that it's difficult to recognize physical sensations when your mental state is unclear or confusing.